 The legal implication of the massive data breach suffered by JPMorgan Chase is far reaching with potentially devastating consequences on any victims involved.
 Therefore, it is important to understand the rights of individuals whose personal or financial information may have been compromised and the pathway to justice if they have been victimised.

-First, the fraud laws in each jurisdiction should be reviewed in detail, as they vary from state to state.
+First, the fraud laws in each jurisdiction should be analyzed in detail, as they vary from state to state.
 These laws provide criminal and civil remedies for those harmed by identity theft or other fraudulent activities related to JPMorgan’s data breach.

 Second, those affected must understand their rights under each federal law which provides potential liability against JPMorgan for wrongful acts with its customers’ information.
 The primary law protecting from unauthorised disclosure of protected information is the Fair Credit Reporting Act (FCRA).
 This regulates how credit reporting agencies handle consumers’ personal information and it requires that businesses employ reasonable safeguards to protect customer data.
 The FCRA provides civil remedies if it is violated.
 Additionally, several other federal statutes could be implicated in data breaches such as: the Gramm-Leach-Bliley Act (GLB) which limits financial institutions’ ability to share their customers’ private information; Health Insurance Portability and Accountability Act (HIPAA); Financial Institutions Reform, Recovery and Enforcement Act of 1989 (FIRREA); Electronic Funds Transfer Act; Children’s Online Privacy Protection rule (COPPA); Fair Debt Collections Practices Act; Telephone Consumer Protection rule; Electronic Communications Privacy rule (ECPA); Other local privacy statutes such as California´s Data Breach Notification Law also may apply depending on where you live.